 2. If You Have an Uncontested California Divorce That is NOT Complex or High Value, Get an Online divorce:

 It’s a wise choice.
-There are large savings to be had from getting a divorce online.
-Wicked-cool software crunches the repetitive and very complex paperwork tasks attorney used to charge $2500-$5000 to handle – even in an uncontested divorce.
+There are large savings to be had from getting an online divorce.
+Wicked-cool software crunches the repetitive and very complex paperwork tasks lawyers used to charge $2500-$5000 to handle – even in an uncontested divorce.
 Online interviews empower the client and enable more accurate data to be entered by you from the comfort of your home or office.
 Case tracking software saves time and improves the overall work product.
 Many other standard features such as simple email and live chat reduce time, costs and stress for the California divorce consumer in Los Angeles.

 Online Divorce PRO is the ideal way to go if you want the best of both worlds: the convenience and cost-savings of divorce online PLUS the safety, security, and insurance of a local lawyer on your team.

 The main problem with Main Street Legal Document Assistants (basically old-fashioned paralegals who never figured out that it was better to be online) is that they are over-priced.
 As the dinosaurs of the divorce industry, they are generally well-experienced and do good work.
-If face-time is necessary to you, then a Main Street Legal Document Assistant COULD be the way to go.
+If face-time is necessary for you, then a Main Street Legal Document Assistant COULD be the way to go.
 Go to the California Association of Legal Document Assistants’ website, click on Find an LDA and plug in your home zip code to see who is available in your area.